Codenix-1349/ECommerce_Demo/README.md

 ## 📖 Overview

-**SuperDuper eCommerce** ist ein modernes, responsives E-Commerce-Frontend, entwickelt mit React und Vite.
+**SuperDuper eCommerce** is a modern, responsive e-commerce frontend built with React and Vite.

-Das Projekt demonstriert saubere Component-Architektur, globales State-Handling, Performance-Optimierung sowie UI-Design mit TailwindCSS und daisyUI.
+The project demonstrates clean component architecture, global state management, performance optimization, and UI design using TailwindCSS and daisyUI.

 ---